-- a.
+c.
 Any student 12 years or older who has been advised by a health care professional not to receive a vaccine due to an underlying health condition and a risk presented from the vaccine to the student's health, may file a written request for a reasonable accommodation with the Principal's Office.
 The student shall file the request, along with a statement from a health care professional that the student has been advised not to receive the vaccine due to a risk posed to the health of the student.
 The Principal, in consultation with the School Administration, will determine whether a reasonable accommodation can be granted based on a case-by-case evaluation of whether the student can perform the essential job functions, the risk to the health and safety of staff and students of granting the accommodation, and the financial and institutional impact of granting an accommodation.
 Unless granting the exemption would pose a significant difficulty or expense to the School, an accommodation will be granted.
 A student whose request for accommodations is denied may file a written appeal of the Principal's decision with the Principal's Office within five (5) days of the denial in writing.
-The School Board will review the appeal in writing and make a decision on the appeal based on the written record on file.
-No in person hearing shall be held on such appeals. - b.
+The d.
 Any student who has a spiritual/religious objection to vaccination based on a sincerely held spiritual/religious belief, observance, or practice, may file a request for a spiritual/religious exemption in writing with the Principal's Office.
 Based on the information provided in the request for religious exemption, the Principal will determine if granting an exemption would pose an undue hardship on school operations on a case by case basis.
 Unless granting the exemption would pose an undue hardship on School operations, the exemptions will be granted.
 A student whose request for accommodations is denied may file a written appeal of the Principal's decision with the Principal's Office within five (5) days of the denial in writing.
 The School Board will review the appeal in writing and make a decision on the appeal based on the written record on file.
 No in person hearing shall be held on such appeals.